Local infiltration analgesia (LIA) in endoprosthetics: Pain-free mobility after hip and knee replacement

 C. Improved mobility

-• Since the LIA does not cause motor blockage, patients can get up just a few hours after the operation.
+• Since LIA does not cause motor blockage, patients can get up just a few hours after the operation.

 • This early mobility is a key factor for rapid rehabilitation and a low complication rate.